Ppmd Siren

 FAQs

-Duchenne muscular dystrophy and Becker muscular dystrophy are among a spectrum of muscle diseases known as “dystrophinopathies” that are caused by a variant (change) in the DMD gene that encodes for a protein called dystrophin.
-The progression of symptoms through the dystrophinopathies is on a spectrum, ranging from early onset symptoms and quicker progression (Duchenne muscular dystrophy) to later onset symptoms with slower or more variable progression (Becker muscular dystrophy).
-Carriers of the condition may also experience a range of symptoms.
+Duchenne muscular dystrophy and Becker muscular dystrophy are among a spectrum of muscle diseases known as “dystrophinopathies.”
+The word dystrophinopathy comes from the fact that these conditions are caused by genetic variants in a gene called DMD, which provides instructions to make a protein called dystrophin.
+The progression of symptoms for dystrophinopathies is variable, ranging from early onset symptoms and quicker progression (Duchenne muscular dystrophy) to later onset symptoms with slower or more variable progression (Becker muscular dystrophy).
+Carriers of dystrophinopathies may also experience a range of symptoms.

 Without functional dystrophin protein, muscles become damaged and are unable to repair themselves properly.
 This genetic disorder can be passed from parent to child, or it can result from a random spontaneous genetic mutation.
-In fact, most cases occur in families with no previous history of Duchenne.
+Most cases of Duchenne occur in families with no previous history.
 Duchenne progresses differently for every person, but it ultimately results in loss of muscle function.

-Approximately 360 babies with Duchenne are born each year in the United States.
-Without newborn screening, the typical family will notice symptoms of Duchenne in their child by age 2, yet most of those families will not receive a diagnosis until age 5.
-This delay is even longer in families of color and low socioeconomic status.
-Evidence of muscle damage is present in infancy.
+Approximately 360 babies with Duchenne are born each year in the United States, and evidence of muscle damage is present in infancy.
+Without newborn screening, families typically notice symptoms of Duchenne in their child by age 2, but most of those families will not receive a diagnosis until age 5.
+This delay is even longer in families who are marginalized by race or income inequality.
 By age 5, children with Duchenne have significant and irreversible muscle damage.

 There are now eight FDA-approved treatments for Duchenne, four of which are approved for use in infancy.
 Newborn screening can eliminate the delay in diagnosis and provide families the opportunity for treatment years earlier, when children have more functional muscle tissue remaining.

-The first-tier screen for Duchenne evaluates CK-MM, the muscle isoform of creatine kinase.
+The first-tier screen for Duchenne evaluates CK-MM, the muscle isoform (muscle version) of a marker called creatine kinase.
 CK-MM is a biomarker of muscle damage and is highly elevated in newborns and children with Duchenne.
-In the event of elevated CK-MM, confirmatory testing—DNA sequencing of the dystrophin gene, DMD—is required.
-The presence of a pathogenic variant in DMD confirms the diagnosis.
-Both the screening and confirmatory test can be performed on the standard NBS dried blood spots, with no additional blood draw required.
+If a baby’s CK-MM is high and stays high, confirmatory testing—DNA sequencing of the dystrophin gene, DMD—is required.
+The presence of a pathogenic (disease-causing) variant in DMD confirms the diagnosis.
+In some states, both the screening and confirmatory test can be performed on the standard NBS dried blood spots, with no additional blood draw required.
+Sometimes, confirmatory genetic testing requires a new blood draw or saliva sample.

 An expert group of Duchenne clinicians developed and published clinical guidelines for care following a newborn screening diagnosis.
 After newborn screening, families consult with pediatric neuromuscular care teams to discuss the most appropriate treatment course for each child.
 They have the potential to initiate therapies such as exon skipping, gene therapy, and steroids years earlier than they would if diagnosed through traditional pathways.
 They may be able to enroll in clinical trials.